ObiP1/Breast-Cancer-Detection/README.md

 **STEP 3)**

-Use Gradient Boosting and train your data to visualaze the effectiveness of it on the dataset.
+Use Gradient Boosting and train your data to visualize the effectiveness of it on the dataset.

 ![Cancer2](https://user-images.githubusercontent.com/60532479/82493202-8d622900-9ab5-11ea-9bef-e2ecaedd4989.png)